Skip to main content

 Content-Typeapplication/jsonRequired for requests with a body

-3. Custom Header Authentication (Job Management API)
+Custom Header (Job Management API)

 The Job Management API uses a custom header instead of the standard Authorization header.
 Example Request: